 Higher education in the Netherlands is offered at research universities and universities of applied sciences.
-In this binary, three-cycle system, bachelor's, master's and PhD degrees are awarded.
-Short cycle higher education leading to the associate's degree is offered by universities of applied sciences (part of the first cycle).
-Universities of applied sciences are increasingly offering three-year bachelor programmes for students with a vwo diploma.
+In this binary, three-cycle system, Bachelor's, Master's and PhD degrees are awarded.
+Short cycle higher education leading to the Associate degree is offered by universities of applied sciences.
+Universities of applied sciences are increasingly offering three-year Bachelor's programmes for students with a vwo diploma.

 Workload is measured in ECTS credits.
 According to Dutch law, one credit represents 28 hours of work.
 The grading system used in the Netherlands is on a scale from 1 (very poor) to 10 (outstanding).
-The lowest passing grade is 5.5 or 6; 5; 9s are seldom given and 10s are extremely rare.
+The lowest passing grade is 5.5 or 6; 9s are seldom given and 10s are extremely rare.
 For certain subjects the assessment pass/fail is used.
 The academic year is 42 weeks long.

-The third cycle of higher education, leading to a PhD or to a Professional Doctorate in Engineering (PDEng), is offered only by research universities.
-A Professional Doctorate offered by hogescholen is currently being developed.
-The three engineering universities offer technological designer programmes leading to a Professional Doctorate in Engineering (PDEng).
+The third cycle of higher education, leading to a PhD, is offered only by research universities.
+Some also offer technological designer programmes leading to a Designer Certificate.
+A Professional Doctorate offered by universities of applied sciences is currently (2024) being piloted.